-Time-tested principles guide my approach
+Evidence-based principles guide my approach

 I serve as an executive-level confidant and strategic thought-partner to my clients, offering an honest and objective third-party perspective seasoned by my own experience and expertise.
 My approach is specifically designed to help leaders navigate work-related transitions and growth opportunities, and is grounded in evidence-based coaching methodologies, business best practices, and actionable insights from neuroscience and psychology.

-Principles that guide my approach and help my clients create success include:
+Key principles that guide my approach and help my clients create success include:

 Take a systems perspective.
 Systemic forces can either promote or impede your interactions and results and have an enormous impact on any leader’s success.
 Considering the ecosystem that you function in and examining and adjusting the way that you interact within a complex web of relationships can be key to unlocking your greater success.